opensciencegrid/dosar/docs/ASP2018/11-HandlingFailure.md

 DAGMan can handle a situation where some of the nodes in a DAG fails.
 DAGMan will run as many nodes as possible, then create a "rescue DAG".
 A rescue DAG allows you to fix the problem and then resume your job where it left off.

 Recall that DAGMan decides that a jobs fails if its exit code is non-zero.
 Let's modify our montage job so that it fails.
 Work in the same directory where you did the last DAG.
 Edit montage.sub to add a `-h` to the arguments.
-It will look like this (the change is bolded):
+It will look like this:

 ```
 universe                = vanilla
 executable              = wrapper_montage.sh
 +ProjectName = "osg.ConnectTrain"
-arguments               = *-h* tile_0_0.ppm tile_0_1.ppm tile_1_0.ppm tile_1_1.ppm -mode Concatenate -tile 2x2 mandle.jpg
+arguments               = -h tile_0_0.ppm tile_0_1.ppm tile_1_0.ppm tile_1_1.ppm -mode Concatenate -tile 2x2 mandle.jpg
 should_transfer_files   = YES
 when_to_transfer_output = ONEXIT
 transfer_input_files    = tile_0_0.ppm,tile_0_1.ppm,tile_1_0.ppm,tile_1_1.ppm